-a.
+- a.
+Reyes Tacandong & Co. will be recommended for appointment as external auditor for 2021.
+The recommendation to appoint a new external auditor is in line with the Company's thrust to promote good governance practices as stated in its Manual on Corporate Governance, that the external auditor or the handling partner shall be changed every five (5) years or earlier.
+This is also in support of the Company's efforts to rationalize expenditures and promote cost reduction measures. - b.
 The Company's external auditors for 2019-2020 is SyCip, Gorres, Velayo & Co.
-(SGV), with Ms. Belinda T. Beng Hui as the partner-in-charge.

-- b.
-Representatives of SGV are expected to be present at the Annual Meeting to respond to appropriate questions and will be given the opportunity to make a statement if they so desire. - c.
-There was no event in the past five (5) years where SGV and the Company had any disagreement with regard to any matter relating to accounting principles or practices, financial statement disclosure or auditing scope or procedure. - d.
-Based on the code of ethics adapted by the SEC through the revised SRC Rule 68, the assignment of engagement partner for the Company shall not exceed seven (7) years. - e.
+(SGV), with Ms. Belinda T. Beng Hui as the partner-in-charge. - c.
+Representatives of SGV are expected to be present at the Annual Meeting to respond to appropriate questions and will be given the opportunity to make a statement if they so desire. - d.
+There was no event in the past five (5) years where SGV and the Company had any disagreement with regard to any matter relating to accounting principles or practices, financial statement disclosure or auditing scope or procedure. - e.
+Based on the code of ethics adapted by the SEC through the revised SRC Rule 68, the assignment of engagement partner for the Company shall not exceed seven (7) years. - f.
 The aggregate fees paid by the Company for professional services rendered by the external auditor for the audit of financial statements for the years ended December 31, 2020 and 2019 are as follows:

-(P 000's omitted)
+(₱000's omitted)

-2020 P 478.0
+2020 ₽478.0

 2019 478.0

-- f.
-There were no other assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of the registrant's financial statements.
-The rotation of independent auditors and the two-year cooling off period has been observed in the audit of the Company's financial statements. - g.
-The Audit Committee, composed of Roman Felipe S. Reyes (Chairman), Joseph Tan, Juan Victor S. Tanjuatco and Exequiel P. Villacorta, Jr., recommends to the Board of Directors the appointment of the external auditors.
+g.
+There were no other assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of the registrant's financial

+- statements.
+The rotation of independent auditors and the two-year cooling off period has been observed in the audit of the Company's financial statements. - h.
+The Audit Committee, composed of Roman Felipe S. Reyes (Chairman), Juan Victor S. Tanjuatco and Exequiel P. Villacorta, Jr., recommends to the Board of Directors the appointment of the external auditors.
 The Board of Directors and the stockholders approve the Audit Committee's recommendation.
 The Executive Committee approves the audit fees as recommended by the Management.